 - Now the largest Beyond Meat restaurant partner, Carl's Jr. also offers a fried zucchini patty as an alternative to beef.

 Since 2009, Beyond Meat has been slowly permeating foodservice and retailers with its plant-based patty, which differs from old-school veggie patties as a soy- and gluten-free choice with 20 grams of protein from non-GMO sources.
-The Beyond Famous burger ticks nearly every box for consumers looking to limit meat consumption, but it doesn't necessarily pass the "healthy" test at 710 calories with 40 grams of fat and 1550 grams of sodium, per Carl's Jr.’s nutritional calculator.
+The Beyond Famous burger with cheese ticks nearly every box for consumers looking to limit meat consumption, but it doesn't necessarily pass the "healthy" test at 770 calories with 44 grams of fat and 1,600 grams of sodium, per Carl's Jr.'s nutritional calculator.

 Beyond Meat has found willing partners in more than 10,000 grocery stores, university dining systems and smaller restaurant chains, including Epic Burger, BurgerFi and most recently TGI Friday's.
 Mexican quick-service chain Del Taco also offers Beyond Beef Crumbles, but only at select locations.